Programs & Services

 Clinics

-Hôpital Notre-Dame Hospital Specialty Clinic is an outpatient service, located on the second floor, in which health care specialists provide diagnostic evaluation, treatment, and/or management of health conditions not generally part of family practice care.
+Hôpital Notre-Dame Hospital Specialty Clinic is an outpatient service, located in the new extension, in which health care specialists provide diagnostic evaluation, treatment, and/or management of health conditions not generally part of family practice care.

 We offer a vast array of services from medical and surgical specialists for new and follow-up patients.
-Clinics include allergy and allergy testing, general surgery, cardiology, otorhinolaryngology (ear, nose and throat), CNIB, gynecology, internal medicine, orthopedic, pediatrics, neurology and urology.
+Clinics include allergy and allergy testing, general surgery, cardiology, otorhinolaryngology (ear, nose and throat), CNIB, gynecology, internal medicine, orthopedic, pediatrics and urology.

 All patients requiring an appointment in these clinics must be referred by a family physician or referring doctor.